Uber, rival Careem suspend services in UAE capital Abu Dhabi

-DUBAI, United Arab Emirates (AP) — Ride-hailing service Uber and competitor Careem have unexpectedly suspended services in the United Arab Emirates capital of Abu Dhabi.
+DUBAI, United Arab Emirates (AP) — Ride-hailing service Uber said Sunday that it and competitor Careem have abruptly suspended services in the United Arab Emirates capital of Abu Dhabi due to “unforeseen circumstances,” suggesting potential difficulties with local regulators.

-San Francisco-based Uber said Sunday the move was temporary and that its “goal is to resume operations as soon as possible.”
+San Francisco-based Uber described the move as temporary and said it hopes to have more information in the next two days.
 It declined to say what prompted the suspension.

-The state-backed daily The National reported that rival car service Careem also halted services in the capital starting Saturday afternoon.
+“We want to let you know that this was a decision taken by both companies, and our goal is to resume operations in Abu Dhabi as soon as possible,” Uber said in a statement.
+The company has operated in the Emirates since 2013.

+Local regulations mean that only licensed limousine drivers in the seven-state Emirates federation can drive for ride-hailing services such as Uber, which let passengers users order rides and pay through a smartphone app.

-In a statement to The Associated Press, Careem said the suspension came after some of its cars were stopped by authorities.
+Dubai-based Careem said in a statement to The Associated Press that it decided to suspend service after some of its cars were stopped by authorities.

 “Until we have further clarification on the situation, Careem has decided to temporarily limit services in Abu Dhabi to avoid any inconvenience this may cause,” the company said.
 It did not elaborate.